Tinkering with the genes

+But sadly, the lives that flicker in these plastic bags, have been deemed worthless due to their utter dependancy and have been marketed as average kids' toys.
 While it beats the pulp out of one's senses wondering what these 'creations' aim to achieve, it may be listed as yet another example of bio-technology gone awry.

 The Supreme Incest-Artificial Gametes

 Researchers in Newcastle, in the UK, have now put forth the possibility of deriving human sperms from stem cells

 In other words, sperms and eggs may be derived from the body cells of a single person through a process called 'haplodization'

+.
 Although this technology is God-sent for the 'issueless' and same-sex couples, it has a hidden agenda.
 Besides altering the intimate aspects of the human race, it carries the potential to make members of a particular sex, redundant.

 Advance technologies in the field of reproductive medicine have instilled faith among the quasi-fertile.
 Laboratories are now turning into 'baby factories'.
 So much so that even the type of sperm, that is designated to fertilize an egg, may be pre-determined.

 Although sperm selection is largely employed to counter genetic diseases, possibilities of a non- stop horror show

 (PGD) are so powerful that they have the potency to select desirable embryos and discard the less- appealing ones.
 In this technique, a single blastomere from an embryo is selected and tested for the presence of a 'bad'gene

 .
 Now if the embryo tests positive it is discarded, without so much as a whimper.
 Skeptics are wondering at the prospects of embryo selection against a cosmetic /eugenic gradient.
 The day is not far off when the demand for a dimpled cheek or a blue eye would be so compelling that parents would strive to move the proverbial mountain, now a molehill, to realize their dreams.
 One also wonders as to how far we are from creating a Frankenstein!